HarryStevens/swiftmap/README.md

 <a name="fill" href="#fill">#</a> <i>map</i>.<b>fill</b>(scheme[, duration]) [<>](https://github.com/HarryStevens/swiftmap/tree/master/src/draw/fill.js "Source")

 Fills the map's subunits based on a [<i>scheme</i>](#schemes).
 An optional <i>duration</i> may be specified to enable an animated transition from the current fill to the new fill.
-The <i>duration</i> must be specified as a positive number corresponding to the length of the transition in milliseconds.
+An optional <i>duration</i> may be specified as a positive number corresponding to the time of the transition in milliseconds from the previous fill to the current fill.
 [See it in action](https://bl.ocks.org/HarryStevens/4db2b695df4b02042bfa0c1ee6eac299).

 <a name="fitSize" href="#fitSize">#</a> <i>map</i>.<b>fitSize</b>() [<>](https://github.com/HarryStevens/swiftmap/tree/master/src/draw/fitSize.js "Source")